-A legacy is what you leave behind to heirs and loved ones: assets, possessions, instructions, etc. but—more importantly—it’s your values and life lessons that can help subsequent generations navigate their lives and manage the inheritance you’ve worked so hard to provide them.
+A legacy is what you leave behind to your loved ones: assets, possessions, instructions, etc. but, more importantly, it’s the passing on of your values and life lessons that can help subsequent generations navigate their lives and manage the inheritance you’ve worked so hard to give them.

 ROY WILLIAMS and VIC PRESSER

 "Preparing Heirs: Five Steps to a Successful Transition of Family Wealth and Values."

 Traditional Estate Planning